 These procedures include personnel background checks for criminal records.
 New staff members will not be allowed to work at the charter until they have obtained fingerprint clearance and are medically cleared of tuberculosis.
-Volunteers are gladly accepted, but only allowed to work under the direct supervision of a certificated staff member in accordance with District guidelines.
+Volunteers are gladly accepted, but only

 The school nurse will participate and give input the Safety Committee.